cepharum/forms-processor/docs/quickstart.md

 #### sequences

 This property takes an array of component descriptors to be processed as soon as the forms processor has been loaded.
-This array is equivalent to the simple structure of pre-configuration described before.
+This array is equivalent to the simple structure of configuration described before.

 #### fields